 This chapter records the conflict between Jacob's wives, Rachel and Leah.
 This account continues into the next chapter.
-Special concepts in this chapter

 Shepherds

 Although the exact reasoning for the shepherds' unwillingness to give water to the sheep is unknown, it is probable they were being lazy.
 The actions of these shepherds contrast Jacob's actions.